Expertsystemen

 On startup, the program will search for those files, and offer the interfaces to the model.

-The basic layout of a bbsoap definition is like this:
+The basic layout of a bbsoap definition looks like this:

 <?xml version="1.0" encoding="UTF-8"?>